AdInTransition/MxArcadeSwitch/README.md

 MxArcadeSwitch provides extensive customization options to ensure your arcade switches meet the specific requirements of arcade cabinets and fight sticks.
 The peramaters ar set in the global variable section.

 ## Contributing
 Contributions are welcome!
-If you have ideas for improvements or new features, please open an issue or submit a pull request.
-Make sure to follow our Code of Conduct.
+If you have ideas for improvements or new features, please open an issue, submit a pull request or just go rouge.

 ## License
 GNU General Public License